fscorrupt/awesome-stars/README.md

 ## PowerShell

+- [PowerShellCrack/PSAutopilotReadinessCheck](https://github.com/PowerShellCrack/PSAutopilotReadinessCheck) - A PowerShell script to check to ensure a device is ready for Autopilot and is assigned to everything it needs to be successful..
 - [JayRHa/Custom-Compliance-Scripts](https://github.com/JayRHa/Custom-Compliance-Scripts) -
 - [lptstr/winfetch](https://github.com/lptstr/winfetch) - 🛠 A command-line system information utility written in PowerShell.
 Like Neofetch, but for Windows.
 - [ShaunLawrie/PwshSyntaxHighlight](https://github.com/ShaunLawrie/PwshSyntaxHighlight) - 🌈 Render PowerShell in the Terminal with Syntax Highlighting